hi-malay/phonebook/README.md

  2. Copy the downloaded proect in htdocs
  3. Run localhost/project-name

-# Note
+# Noteth
-This project will automatically make Dateabase and table from createtable.php
+This project will automatically make Database and table from createtable.php through object oriented method

 # Technology Used
 1. HTML